Eco-Friendly Cleaning

 The Bottom Line

 Don't be fooled by the "B-word."
 If a product claims to be biodegradable but doesn't have a certification or a timeframe, treat it with skepticism.
-Look for Compostable—specifically Home Compostable, if you want to ensure your waste actually returns to nature.
+Look for Compostable, if you want to ensure your waste actually returns to nature.

 Ready to create less trash?
 Switch to Green Llama’s Refill System.
-Our packaging doesn't just disappear; it becomes food for the earth.